la2050/archive/_projects/2014/schkapf-performing-arts-incubator.md

     producing entities.
 Such places as Highways Performance Space, Bootleg Theater, Los Angeles Performance Practice are all very vital components of LA theatre ecology, but there is definitely a need for an incubator.
-  cost: >-
-    Our yearly budget is set to $250,000.
-To cover additional costs we plan to partner with existing theatre companies to share the cost of the facility rental; we plan to explore tax incentive programs for property owners to find a way to lower our building operational costs; we plan to launch a number of crowdsourcing campaigns; to appeal to our existing donor base; to apply for federal and state funding as well as private foundations; to program the space with performances and classes which generate a stream of income.
-  budget: "$100,000 will be used to hire Director of Development ($35K) and Programming and Education Director ($30K) and a Cultural Liaison ($15K) as well as to cover payroll costs associated with salaries, including Workers Compensation.
-Director of Development will be responsible for creating a strategic business plan for the next stages of development of Schkapf as LA Performing Arts Incubator as well as applying for grants.
-Programming and Education Director will be responsible for Artist-In-Residency program, for scheduling classes in the School of Embodied Acting and scheduling performances by visiting artists.
-Cultural Liaison will be responsible for bridging Schkapf with neighborhood residents, local vendors, nonprofits and universities.\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'